halehdizaji/Graph-Sampling-Quality-Prediction-for-Algorithm-Recommendation/README.md

 * **Maximum normalization**: minimum, average and medium values
 * **EL normalization**: maximum and variance values, calculation times, and raw features.

-The notebook xxx includes the steps for normalization.
+The notebook *create_datasets.ipynb* includes the steps for normalization.

 ## Data analysis
-The notebook xxxx includes data analysis steps including duplicate train/test data elimination and visualization of train/test data features using t-SNE.
+The notebook *data_analysis.ipynb* includes data analysis steps including duplicate train/test data elimination and visualization of train/test data features using t-SNE.

 ## Model training
-Model training consists of constructing feature vectors for each sampling metric and training three ML models, RF, MLP and kNN with tuning their hyper-parameters (see notebook xxx).
+Model training consists of constructing feature vectors for each sampling metric and training three ML models, RF, MLP and kNN with tuning their hyper-parameters (see notebook *train_models.ipynb*).

 ### Hyper-parameter tuning
 We performed five-fold cross validation using GreadSearchCV with following search space for different hyper-parameters of ML models: